clvrmktg/xps/content/services/freight-forwarding/index.md

 +++
 date = '2025-06-02T03:54:25-04:00'
+weight = 1
 draft = false
 title = 'Freight Forwarding'
-description = "End-to-end coordination of your imports and exports—by air, sea, or land.
+summary = "We coordinate global air and ocean shipments with full documentation, customs support, and local delivery." description = "End-to-end coordination of your imports and exports—by air, sea, or land.
 We handle carrier bookings, documentation, and compliance to ensure reliable, cost-effective delivery worldwide."